 2. How to Be Your Dog’s Best Friend: The Classic Training Manual for Dog Owners

 They emphasize understanding and communication as the key to training your pup.
-The book has a 4.5 rating on Amazon.
+The book has a 4.6 star rating on Amazon.

 3. No Bad Dogs: The Woodhouse Way

 You may recognize Barbara Woodhouse from her appearances on 60 Minutes, The Tonight Show, Donahue, Merv Griffin, Good Morning America, and her television series, Training Dogs the Woodhouse Way.

 Although she passed away in 1988, Woodhouse truly believed that there are no bad dogs, only inexperienced pet parents, and her mission was to help those people learn how to understand their pups.
 Her training techniques are still popular today.

 She gives plenty of basic techniques in her book with a positive attitude, and sometimes these techniques have dogs responding in hours or even minutes.
 Her book has a 4.3 star rating on Amazon.

 4. Cesar’s Way: The Natural, Everyday Guide to Understanding & Correcting Common Dog Problems

 Cesar Millan is one of the most well-known dog trainers in the country thanks to his show Dog Whisperer with Cesar Millan on National Geographic Channel.

 In his book, Millan explains his knowledge about dog psychology, discussing how behavioral issues develop and how they can be corrected.
 He explains the difference between discipline and punishment, and how pack instincts can be used to improve your relationship with your dog.